kxie95/kxie95.github.io/_posts/2017-12-22-refactoring-book-notes.md

 **Test, small change, test, small change, test...**

 ## Principles in refactoring
-* **Three strikes and you refactor** - First time you do something, second time you do something similar, third time you do something similar again, refactor.
+**Three strikes and you refactor**
+First time you do something, second time you do something similar, third time you do something similar again, refactor.

+**Refactor when you add function**
+Helps you add the function more easily.

+**Refactor when you need to fix a bug**
+Code was not clear enough for you to see the bug.

+**Refactor as you do a code review**
+Useful suggestions.

 ## Techniques
 **Renaming**